eagle-ai/eagle-ai.github.io/hive-query-activity-monitoring.md

 *Since Apache Eagle 0.3.0-incubating.
 Apache Eagle (incubating) will be called Eagle in the following.*

-This Guide describes the steps to enable HIVE query activity monitoring.
+This Guide describes the steps to enable HIVE[^HIVE] query activity monitoring.

 * Prerequisite
 * Stream HIVE query logs into Eagle platform